-Budgeted cost: £47,400
+Budgeted cost: £16,118

 Activity Evidence that supports this approach Challenge number(s) addressed Homework club Pupils from disadvantaged backgrounds are less likely to have a quiet working space, are less likely to have access to a device suitable for learning or a stable internet connection and may receive less parental support to complete homework and develop effective learning habits.
 These difficulties may increase the gap in attainment for disadvantaged pupils.
 Homework EEF (educationendowmentfoundation.org.uk) 1234 Family Worker supports families with the attendance, behaviour and wellbeing for learning and outcomes of those children eligible for PPG Parents play a crucial role in supporting their children's learning, and levels of parental engagement are consistently associated with better academic outcomes.
-Parental engagement EEF 2, 3, 4 Funding to provide Oaksel (educationendowmentfoundation.org.uk) 0.0.4 Funding to provide School Uniform and PE kits Funding to provide art materials to complete homework tasks Pupils from lower socioeconomic households are less likely to be able to afford the cost of school uniforms.
-School uniform EEF (educationendowmentfoundation.org.uk) 2 3 4 Learning Mentor Improves the quality of behaviour, social and emotional (SEL) learning.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): Social and emotional learning EEF (educationendowmentfoundation.org.uk) Some pupils will require more specialist support to help manage their self-regulation or social and emotional skills.
-2,3 Behaviour interventions EEF (educationendowmentfoundation.org.uk) Leadership roles offered to disadvantaged children An improved level of well-being and engagement in PPG children.
-23 % of roles are in relation to % of disadvantaged children (22%)
+Parental engagement EEF (educationendowmentfoundation.org.uk) 2, 3, 4 Funding to provide School Uniform and PE kits Funding to provide art materials to complete homework tasks Pupils from lower socioeconomic households are less likely to be able to afford the cost of school uniforms.
+School uniform EEF (educationendowmentfoundation.org.uk) 234 Learning Mentor Improves the quality of behaviour, social and emotional (SEL) learning.
+There is extensive evidence associating childhood social and emotional skills with im- proved outcomes at school and in later life (e.g., improved academic performance, atti- tudes, behaviour and relationships with peers): Social and emotional learning EEF (educationendowmentfoundation.org.uk) Some pupils will require more specialist support to help manage their self-regulation or social and emotional skills.
+2,3 Behaviour interventions EEF (educationendowmentfoundation.org.uk) Leadership roles offered to disadvantaged children An improved level of well-being and engagement in PPG children. % of roles are in relation to % of disadvantaged children (20%) 23

-Subsidised funding for

-Breakfast Club, music tuition,

-school trips, residential visits

-and extra-curricular activities

-where appropriate.
+Hardship Fund - Subsidised funding for Breakfast Club, music tuition, school trips, residential visits and extra- curricular activities where appropriate.
+Support with the purchase of school uniforms.
+Support families with cost of living crisis.
 PPG attend a Holiday club during school holidays to provide enrichment activities.
 Additional non-academic activities such as sports, arts or cultural enrichment are valuable in their own right and can offer opportunities to pupils from low-income households who may not otherwise be able to afford them.

-Oftsed research (2019) places emphasis on improving cultural capital, particularly for disadvantaged pupils.

-Physical activity | EEF (educationendowmentfoundation.org.uk)

-Arts participation | EEF (educationendowmentfoundation.org.uk)
+Ofsted research (2019) places emphasis on improving cultural capital, particularly for disadvantaged pupils.
+Physical activity EEF (educationendowmentfoundation.org.uk) Arts participation EEF 1, 2,3,4 Use of Edukey for creating PLSPs for children with SEND and for recording the needs and interventions of Pupil Premium Children (educationendowmentfoundation.org.uk) Learning Plans and Provision Maps can be used for Special Educational Needs, English as an Additional Language, Looked After Children and Pupil Premium.
+Edukey includes supporting teachers with strategies for children's learning behaviours, provision mapping, assessment, school communication and safeguarding reporting all of which improve pupil learning outcomes.
+Learning behaviours EEF (educationendowmentfoundation.org.uk)

-Total budgeted cost: £ 145, 400
+Total budgeted cost: £ 144,573

-Part B: Review of the previous academic year
+Part B: Review of the previous academic year (2022 - 2023)